nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/13-05-2022 oi/1 4 5` adds an order with all compulsory fields and adds order items 1, 4, 5 of order items table to the order.<br>
 ![add_alt_1](images/add_alt_1.PNG)
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/13-05-2022 o/Strawberry Cake oi/1` adds an order with all compulsory fields, an order description of Strawberry Cake and the first item of the order item table.<br>
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/13-05-2022 o/Strawberry Cake oi/1` adds an order with all compulsory fields, an order description of Strawberry Cake and the first item of the order items table.<br>
 ![add_alt_1](images/add_alt_2.PNG)

 :information_source: **How are items added to the order items table?**<br>